Guardian RF: Battle-Tested Signal Intelligence for a Safer World

 Figure.
 The Guardian RF team showcases an early handheld drone detection prototype built with off-the-shelf components, designed for high affordability, portability, and effective spectrum coverage.

 With this validation, the founders committed fully to the mission of Guardian RF.
-Through D3—Dare to Defend Democracy, a venture initiative supporting Ukraine’s technological defense—they gained access to frontline environments where they could deploy and refine their system under real combat conditions.
-Lucas worked closely alongside Ukraine’s ground troops and gathered invaluable data on drone behaviors, countermeasure effectiveness, and the evolving tactics used by adversaries.
+Through D3—Dare to Defend Democracy, a venture supporting Ukraine’s tech defense, they gained access to frontline environments.
+There, they deployed and refined their system in real combat conditions.

 Figure.
 Guardian RF’s Mosaic mesh network and Scout handheld device, optimized for rapid deployment.

 The ability to counter drones in real-time isn’t just about detection—it’s about reshaping battlefield intelligence.
-Guardian RF isn’t trying to compete with high-end military defense systems; they are filling a critical gap in frontline security by providing soldiers with the tools to see, track, and respond to drone threats immediately.
-With drone threats inching closer to home, the team is also incredibly driven by the urgency to deploy battlefield-proven solutions for domestic security before it’s too late.
+Guardian RF isn’t trying to compete with high-end military defense systems.
+They’re a counter-UAS company that fill a gap in frontline security.
+They give soldiers tools to see, track, and respond to drone threats immediately.

 The Expanding Role of Space in Multi-Domain Security

-Space Capital has long recognized the critical role of space-based intelligence in defense, but its importance is accelerating.
-Advances in Earth observation, low-latency satellite connectivity, and persistent global surveillance have enabled faster threat detection and response, making space assets more integral to real-time operations than ever before.
-In drone warfare, satellites are evolving from passive tracking tools to active enablers of coordinated responses across vast areas, bridging gaps where terrestrial systems fall short.
+Space assets are more integral to real-time operations than ever before.
+In drone warfare, satellites are evolving from passive tracking tools to active enablers of coordinated responses across vast areas.
+They bridge gaps where terrestrial systems fall short.

 However, space-based solutions alone are not enough.
 Satellites remain vulnerable to jamming, spoofing, and direct interference, while latency challenges persist in dynamic combat environments.
-This is why an integrated, multi-domain approach, combining terrestrial, aerial, and space-based systems, will define the next generation of security infrastructure.
-Merging evolving satellite-driven intelligence capabilities with real-time ground response will ultimately transform command and control, improve situational awareness, and enable faster, more coordinated countermeasures.
-Guardian RF aims to become a key part of this layered, adaptive defense strategy, to create more effective, resilient counter-UAS solutions for both military and civilian applications.
+Integrated, multi-domain approach, combining terrestrial, aerial, and space-based systems, will define the next generation of security infrastructure.

 Figure.
 The future of modern warfare brings together sensor information and connects warfighters across all military services, including the Air Force, Army, Marine Corps, Navy, and Space Force, to counter and defeat adversaries (Link to report).